Vassterak/WPF-App-CaesarCipherMultiThrd/README.md

 - 'Unlimited' thread scalability
 - Select number of threads for calculation
 - Select char shift
-- In code you can define your own alphabet
+- In code you can define your own alphabet (this cipher is **not** using char to ASCII code translation)

 ## What's missing?
 - Text decryption